-There are four different environmental assessment processes that apply in northern Canada:
+There are five different environmental assessment processes that apply in northern Canada:

 Nunavut Impact Review Board

-The environmental assessment process that applies in Nunavut was put in place through the Nunavut Land Claims Agreement (1993).
-The Land Claim Agreement established the Nunavut Impact Review Board (NIRB), which is responsible for assessing all projects in Nunavut.
+The impact assessment process that applies in Nunavut is outlined in the Nunavut Planning and Project Assessment Act (2015) and associated Parks Canada guidance.
+The Act governs Nunavut Impact Review Board (NIRB), which is responsible for assessing all projects in Nunavut.

 Inuvialuit Final Agreement